-At-risk afterschool centers are required to serve milk at lunch and supper as a beverage.
+At-Risk Afterschool centers are required to serve milk at lunch and supper as a beverage.
 Milk used as an ingredient in cooked meals, such as casseroles, puddings, and other foods, is not considered a serving.

-The Healthy, Hunger Free Kids Act of 2010 requires that all milk served in the CACFP to children over the age of two be low-fat (1%) or fat free (skim) [CACFP 21-2011-Revised, Child Nutrition Reauthorization 2010: Nutrition Requirements for Fluid Milk and Fluid Milk Substitutions, September 15, 2011].
+The Healthy, Hunger Free Kids Act of 2010 requires that all milk served in the CACFP to children over the age of two be low-fat (1%) or fat free (skim) (CACFP Memorandum 21-2011-Revised: Child Nutrition Reauthorization 2010: Nutrition Requirements for Fluid Milk and Fluid Milk Substitutions, September 15, 2011).

-Examples of milks:

-Pasteurized unflavored or flavored milk, buttermilk, reduced-lactose milk, acidified milk, reconstituted powdered milk, ultra-high temperature milk
+Examples of milks: Pasteurized unflavored or flavored milk, buttermilk, reduced-lactose milk, acidified milk, ultra-high temperature milk.